 Based in and shipping from Manitoba, Canada

 Masagana means “abundance” in Tagalog.
 It’s a Filipino mindset that saw a lawn and transformed it into a flower farm.
-Lourdes Still grows flowers and guides tours here during the warmer months.
-Then after the last flowers are harvested, Lourdes uses them to naturally dye textiles.
+Lourdes Still grows flowers here during the warmer months.
+Then after the last flowers of the year are harvested, Lourdes uses them to naturally dye textiles.

 “Gardening is my opportunity to become at home in the prairies, to find connection with the new world around me,” says Lourdes.
 The green thumbs in your life (a.k.a. planTitas and planTitos) will surely relate and love a gift made by a kindred spirit.

 What We Love: Masagana’s Silk Scarves are all-natural and hand-dyed by Lourdes using flowers picked in the summer.
 If you ever find yourself in Manitoba, we recommend booking the On-Farm Tinta Experience!
 You’ll be guided through a tour of the farm and a chance to dye-it-yourself (it being your textile souvenir).